mixxxdj/manual/source/chapters/microphones.rst

 an extra output for this which may be labeled "record", "session", "auxiliary", or "booth".
 Some audio interfaces for vinyl control have enough input channels to receive the output of the mixer and timecode from two turntables.
-If yours does not, you may use the input jack on the audio interface built into your computer, but these do not have high sound quality.
+If yours does not, you may use the input of the audio interface built into your computer, but these do not have high sound quality.

 .. figure:: ../_static/external-mixing-with-microphone-signal-path.png